 We provide technical information about Good Gallery via our personable support agents.
-And if our CEO isn’t busy, he’ll answer phone calls and support emails too.
+And if our CEO isn’t busy, he’ll answer support emails too.
 He likes to keep his finger on the pulse of our company.

-When you call, you’ll speak to a real person based in the USA who is highly knowledgeable about our software.
+When you contact us, you’ll work with a real person based in the USA who is highly knowledgeable about our software.
 These aren’t second tier support personnel.
-When you contact us, you’ll be speaking to an engineer someone who is intimately familiar with every feature in our software.
+You’ll be corresponding to an engineer someone who is intimately familiar with every feature in our software.